Smooth sumac

 - Is Smooth sumac good for the Colorado Front Range?

-- Yes.
-Smooth sumac is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Smooth sumac is a well-suited shrub for Colorado's Front Range.

 - How big does Smooth sumac get?